nevernotsean/FHI360-AR2018/Task List.md

 * Done

 'Parrallax' background effects for each slide.
-To confirm: the background effect should only be on 5 slides: A beekeeper..., Emerging leaders..., Data drives student success..., A multisectoral approach..., University degree program...// TBD
+To confirm: the background effect should only be on 5 slides:

-## TODO
+A beekeeper..., \* Done
+Emerging leaders..., \* Done
+Data drives student success..., \* Done
+A multisectoral approach..., \* Done
+University degree program...

 Change the Afghanistan story photo for slide 1 (with the drawer photo), and add a slide 2